Bird Flu: How to spot Avian Influenza and what your next steps should be

 - decrease in egg production or abnormal looking eggs

 Be sure to remain vigilant for these signs, especially given the current High risk level status of bird flu in the UK, particularly if you are near any confirmed cases.
 In HPAI infections, typically 90-100% birds will die within 48 hours so it is extremely important to detect bird flu as early as possible to prevent further spread.
 Be sure to notify DEFRA of any cases as this is a notifiable disease.
-If unsure of these signs, please consult your veterinarian and be aware that the virus may present differently in different types of poultry.
-There are some pictures here of examples of what these clinical signs might look like.
+If unsure of these signs, please consult your vet and be aware that the virus may present differently in different types of poultry.
+Here are some examples of what these clinical signs might look like.